 - Now, combine the green and yellow batters to create a marbled pattern.
 Add the matcha batter to the original yellow batter in 6–8 separate dollops scattered around the bowl.
 To swirl the two batters, use a silicone spatula to scoop the batter from the bottom of the bowl and fold it onto itself while rotating the bowl a quarter turn.
 Repeat this two more times only.

-- Pour the batter into the pan without mixing the batter, keeping the swirl effect.
-Tap the cake pan on the countertop once to release an air pockets.
+- Pour the batter into the cake pan without mixing to keep the swirl effect.
+Tap the pan on the countertop once to release any air pockets.

-- Using an offset spatula, smooth out the surface of the batter without mixing too much.
+- Using an offset spatula, lightly smooth out the surface of the batter without mixing too much.

 To Bake